(previously known as Miletus cyane)

 The caterpillars have been found feeding on the foliage of a variety of plants, including :

-initially feeding communally and sketetonising the leaves.
+EArly instars feed communally and sketetonisethe leaves.
 Later the caterpillars separate and feed on the leaves nocturnally.
-By day they hide in crevices on the tree.
+By day: the caterpillars hide in crevices on the tree.

 They pupate in a nest of their attendant ants.
 The pupa is mottled brown, and has a length of about 1.3 cms.